menandmice/micetro_docs/guides/implementation/installation.rst

 Deploying Micetro on Azure
 --------------------------

-The `Azure Marketplace <https://azuremarketplace.microsoft.com/en-en/marketplace/apps/men-and-mice.men-and-mice-suite?tab=overview>`_ has an offering of Micetro that provides an automated deployment of virtual machines, configured with a database backend using Azure Database.
+The `Azure Marketplace <https://azuremarketplace.microsoft.com/en-en/marketplace/apps/men-and-mice.men-and-mice-suite?tab=overview>`_ has an offering of Micetro that provides automated deployment of virtual machines, configured with a database backend using Azure Database.
 For more information see :ref:`installation-azure`.